Knowledge-Driven Federated Graph Learning on Model Heterogeneity: Experiments

 \subsubsection{Baselines}

-The proposed FedGKC methodology was compared with alternative heterogeneous federation strategies.
-It is important to note that, given the absence of established strategies specifically designed for handling heterogeneous models within the realm of federated graph learning, we re-implemented these methods under federated graph learning conditions.
-This re-implementation was based on the available source code of relevant techniques, including personalization-based strategies such as LG-FedAvg \cite{liang2020LG}, prototype-based approaches such as FedProto \cite{tan2022fedproto} and FedTGP \cite{zhang2024fedtgp}, as well as knowledge distillation-based methods like FML \cite{shen2023fedfml} and FedKD \cite{wu2022communication}.
-Due to the need for partial homogeneity of the personalization method, we set up the same classifier for all clients when implementing the LG-FedAvg method.
-In addition to this, we maintain a completely heterogeneous framework for all client models.
+We compare FedGKC with heterogeneous federation strategies.
+Given the absence of strategies for MHtFGL, we re-implemented these methods under FGL conditions based on the available source code.
+There are personalization-based strategies (e.g., LG-FedAvg~\cite{liang2020LG}), prototype-based approaches (e.g., FedProto~\cite{tan2022fedproto}, FedTGP~\cite{zhang2024fedtgp}), knowledge distillation-based methods (e.g., FML~\cite{shen2023fedfml}, FedKD~\cite{wu2022communication}), partial-model based model FIARSE~\cite{wu2024fiarse} and method for MHtFGL called FedPPN~\cite{liu2024model}.
+Due to the need for partial homogeneity of the personalization method, we set up the same classifier for all clients when implementing the LG-FedAvg.
+In addition, we maintain a completely heterogeneous framework for all client models.
+The detailed implementations are in Appendix~\ref{app: Detailed Implementation of Experiment}.